 Where in the world is Moon publishing?

 I primarily seek out writers for specific destinations and solicit book proposals from qualified candidates.
-If you’re wondering what destinations we’re hiring for and whether we’ll consider your idea, a list of prospective titles can be found on the Moon Acquisitions Web Page.
+A list of prospective titles can be found on the Moon Acquisitions Web Page.
 I update this list regularly, so check back to see where we are currently looking to publish.
-I also post job listings on Craigslist, so check your local writing/editing job listings to see if we’re currently looking to publish in your area.

 Who takes photographs for Moon travel books?